Doctorate in Clinical Psychology

 NEWCASTLE UPON TYNE

-The clinical psychology programme at Newcastle is one of the longest established training programmes in the UK, having recently celebrated 50 years of practice.
-It is part of the School of Psychology, Faculty of Medical Sciences, at Newcastle University and is closely integrated with the NHS, particularly with our NHS colleagues in the local psychology services and those in Health Education North East which is part of Health Education England.
-It is a three-year, full-time programme which integrates research and clinical practice throughout all aspects of the training in order to prepare students for practice as professional Clinical Psychologists, eligible to apply for registration with the Health & Care Professions Council and for Chartered Clinical status with the British Psychological Society (BPS).
+The programme is part of the School of Psychology within the Faculty of Medical Sciences at Newcastle University and is delivered in partnership with the NHS and practising clinical psychologists in the northeast of England.
+It is a three-year, full-time programme which integrates research and clinical practice throughout all aspects of the training in order to prepare students for practice as professional clinical psychologists, eligible to apply for registration with the Health & Care Professions Council (HCPC) and for Chartered Clinical status with the British Psychological Society (BPS).

-In addition, applicants are required to have a minimum of 12 months full-time (or equivalent) recent experience in a field relevant to clinical psychology.
+Applicants are required to have a minimum of 12 months full-time (or equivalent) recent experience in a field relevant to clinical psychology.
 This could be direct clinical or clinical research experience (which may be part of masters or doctoral research).
-Work experience in NHS and similar settings would be expected to have provided applicants with a critical awareness of the roles that Clinical Psychologists fulfil, a general awareness of key current professional and organisational issues and must be able to demonstrate some experience of applying psychological theory in a clinical setting.
+Work experience in NHS and similar settings would be expected to have provided applicants with a critical awareness of the roles that clinical psychologists undertake, a general awareness of key current professional and organisational issues and applicants must be able to demonstrate some experience of applying psychological theory in a clinical setting.
+Please note: We are aware of the potential impact this year of COVD-19 on access to on-site experience for some.
+What we are interested in is what applicants have made of whatever relevant experience they have had, and how it demonstrates their understanding of the role of a clinical psychologist, regardless of whether that experience was face-to-face or through remote media.

 If English is not the applicant's first language, they will need to demonstrate a good level of proficiency in both written and spoken English by undertaking an English Language qualification accepted by Newcastle University for Graduate studies.
 A minimum score of International English Language Testing System (IELTS) band 7 for speaking and listening, band 8 for academic reading, and band 7 for academic writing is required.